How to use Not So Rigid Designer

 Toolbar #

-At the top of the design is the design's title and some buttons to Undo, Redo, Save, Edit a Copy, Download Image, set the size to small, medium, large, or extra large, and finally, display some information about the draft.
+At the top of the design is the title and some buttons to Undo, Redo, Save, Edit a Copy, Download Image, set the size to small, medium, large, or extra large, display some information about the draft, and, on the far right, show the keyboard shortcuts.

 The toolbar buttons